 The basic financial statements of the District for the fiscal year ended June 30, 2023 have been audited by BerganKDV, Ltd., St. Cloud, Minnesota, independent auditors (the "Auditor").
+The District expects delivery of the basic financial statements for the fiscal year ended June 30, 2024 in substantially the form attached hereto, but such financial statements are subject to final approval by the District.
 The report of the Auditor, together with the basic financial statements, component units financial statements, and notes to the financial statements are attached hereto as "APPENDIX A - FINANCIAL STATEMENTS".
 The Auditor has not been engaged to perform and has not performed, since the date of its report included herein, any procedures on the financial statements addressed in that report.
 The Auditor also has not performed any procedures relating to this Preliminary Official Statement.